seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 **Hence `НЕ ПРОВЕРЕНО`, and it is a status of the assessment.** An item carried from state whose primary the run could not re-read this time prints with that status, and the consequences are entirely subtractive, in the standing of map inv.
 31:

+**The trigger is the SOURCE CLASS that answered this run, per item, and nothing else.**
+The status is not a judgement about how much effort was spent: an attempt that timed out is not a reading, and a search result restating the item is not one either.
+Exactly three classes count as a reading — the primary itself, a documentary archive carrying the primary's own words while the primary is unreachable (§6), or the payload for anything the payload carries.
+Everything else leaves the item `НЕ ПРОВЕРЕНО`.
+The day log records the class per carried item (§12), so the status is derivable by a reader and not only by the run that assigned it. **Measured 01.09, second run:** `home.treasury.gov` timed out for the fourth consecutive run, the G20 communiqué was unread for the fourth consecutive run, and the item printed `ПРИБЛИЖАЕТСЯ` — the status this revision's predecessor created for exactly that case, on the run that introduced it, applied to nothing.

 - it may hold a setup at `ЖДАТЬ`, weaken one or remove one — it may never raise confidence, never create or move a level, and never be the reason a setup ENTERS the